 - Unsweetened Almond Milk

 Don’t forget the toppings…it’s the best part!
 We went with more sliced bananas, a dollop of creamy peanut butter, and some chopped peanuts.

-We tested this recipe for 2 and doubled.
+We tested this recipe for two and doubled.
 It works both ways.
 So if you want to make 4 servings, just double the recipe!
 Team Fit Foodie prefers their overnight oats on the thicker side, so if in the morning you wake up and it’s too thick…add a splash of almond milk and you’re good to go!

 Peanut Butter Banana Overnight Oats

 - Yield: 2

 - 1/2 medium banana, mashed

 - First, mash 1/2 banana in a large bowl.
 Then add the rest of the wet ingredients and mix until smooth.

 - Add in dry ingredients and mix again.

 - Place in the refrigerator, covered, for at least 2 hours or overnight.
 Serve cold.